roaminro/local-koinos/README.md

 ## Install Docker (and Docker-Compose)

 You will need to install Docker on MacOS, Linux or Windows first.
 You can follow their instructions for installation [here](https://www.docker.com/products/docker-desktop).
-Docker desktop comes with a recent version of docker-compose.
+Docker desktop comes with a recent version of docker-compose, but make sure it's at least docker-compose v2.

 ## Installation
 ```sh